DIYCharles/r-keyboardshortcuts/Creating bat Shortcuts/README.md

 ## How to create an executable batch script

+If you have trouble or don't want to write the bat scripts they can be found [**here**.](https://github.com/DIYCharles/r-keyboardshortcuts/tree/master/Creating%20bat%20Shortcuts/batScripts) A general rule of thumb is never download and run any .bat file without knowing the contents and that it is from a trusted host.
+Regardless, I've uploaded them anyways.

 On your desktop right click then click new then text document.
 You can leave the name to whatever because we will change it later.